UN body says Israeli forces have killed over 1,000 aid-seekers in Gaza since May, as hunger worsens

 More than 59,000 Palestinians have been killed during the war, according to Gaza’s Health Ministry.
 Its count doesn't distinguish between militants and civilians, but the ministry says that more than half of the dead are women and children.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.

-Samy Magdy reported from Cairo, and Tia Goldenberg from Jerusalem.
-Jamey Keaten contributed to this report from Geneva.
+Magdy reported from Cairo, and Goldenberg from Jerusalem.
+Associated Press writer Jamey Keaten in Geneva contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war